zvada/technology/docs/policy/globus-toolkit.md

-OSG Support of the Globus Toolkit (DRAFT)
+OSG Support of the Globus Toolkit
 =================================
 6 June 2017